Victorian Turkish baths: Scotland

-A year later, the corporation opened swimming and Turkish baths in Schoolend Street.
+A year later, Dunfermline Burgh Corporation opened swimming and Turkish baths in Schoolend Street.
 These were paid for by a gift of £5,000 from steel magnate Andrew Carnegie to the people of his hometown.
 Further gifts from Carnegie totalling £45,000 enabled the corporation to replace them by building a larger set of baths in Pilmuir Street which opened on 31 March 1905.
 These Turkish baths closed in 2008, though some of the rooms are now used for other purposes.